For us or for the environment?

 Sustainable construction doesn’t always mean grass growing on the roof and solar panels generating energy, but this is certainly becoming more and more popular.
 As is the low-energy consumption home.
 In Lincolnshire, a developer known as Gusto Homes and created an eco home community overlooking a private lake, with energy bills allegedly only costing £1 a day to run!

 The houses draw from solar panels for the majority of the power and the clever sustainable design means that there is no need for central heating.
 The house has infra-red panels that warm the rooms using the rays from the sun.
 In addition to this, the houses reuse shower water to heat the fresh water and also use rainwater for flushing the toilets, something that we hope to see used more commonly in construction projects in the future.
 This is but one example of why we should be sustainable and what can be achieved.

 With new standards becoming the norm in construction projects, it is projects like this that demonstrate what can truly be achieved when sustainability is not only in the thought process but at the core of the project!
 The owners are able to sell properties to sustain their business, and the future occupants contribute to leaving a minimal footprint, as well as lower living costs, surely this is a win-win for all and a president as to where we should be striving to be the norm across the UK and the world.

 Within many sectors such as Health, building to the sustainability method BREEAM is the normal, but where it is not compulsory, many contractors drop the voluntary target with a view of saving money in the short term, but is this a false economy, as wasted materials, higher energy usage, etc. all affect the owner’s prospects of selling/renting and also the occupants’ operational costs, so who really wins?!

-If you would like to know more about BREEAM and Encon Associates benefit the sustainability of projects every day, up and down the UK, then feel free to get in touch.
+If you would like to know more about BREEAM and the sustainable benefits Encon Associates can bring to your every day projects across the UK, then feel free to get in touch via the contact page.